2012–2013 escalation of the Syrian civil war: July

 By 10 July 2012, rebel forces had captured most of the city of Al-Qusayr, in Homs Governorate, after weeks of fighting.
 By mid-July, rebels had captured the town of Saraqib, in Idlib Governorate.
-By mid-July 2012, with fighting spread across the country and 16,000 people killed, the International Committee of the Red Cross declared the conflict a civil war.
+By 15 July 2012, with fighting spread across the country and 16,000 people killed, the International Committee of the Red Cross declared the conflict a civil war.
 Fighting in Damascus intensified, with a major rebel push to take the city.
 On 18 July, Syrian Defense Minister Dawoud Rajiha, former defense minister Hasan Turkmani, and the president's brother-in-law General Assef Shawkat were killed by a suicide bomb attack in Damascus.
 The Syrian intelligence chief Hisham Ikhtiyar, who was injured in the same explosion, later succumbed to his wounds.
 Both the FSA and Liwa al-Islam claimed responsibility for the assassination.

 In mid-July, rebel forces attacked Damascus and were repelled over two weeks, although fighting still continued in the outskirts.
 After this, the focus shifted to the battle for control of Aleppo.
 On 25 July, multiple sources reported that the Assad government was using fighter jets to attack rebel positions in Aleppo and Damascus, and on 1 August, UN observers in Syria witnessed government fighter jets firing on rebels in Aleppo.
 In early August, the Syrian Army recaptured Salaheddin district, an important rebel stronghold in Aleppo.
 In August, the government began using fixed-wing warplanes against the rebels.
 On 19 July, Iraqi officials reported that the FSA had gained control of all four border checkpoints between Syria and Iraq, increasing concerns for the safety of Iraqis trying to escape the violence in Syria.